optimalisatie/exec.js/README.md

 <script src="exec.min.js" />
 ```

-Use `var runner = new exec(your code);` to execute javascript code.
+Use `var runner = new exec(your code);` to execute javascript code in an isolated container.
 It returns a promise.
 You can return data from your code using the `returnData()` function.
 You can return transferable objects such as ArrayBuffer to enable low latency and high performance processing of large objects. ([more info](https://developers.google.com/web/updates/2011/12/Transferable-Objects-Lightning-Fast))

 ### Simple Fetch request
 ```javascript